-Many of our MPS students work a part-time job (approx. 10-15 hours/week) while at the Clinton School, but the key to successful job/school balance will be the flexibility related to the part-time job.
+Many of our MPS students work a part-time job (approximately 10-15 hours per week) while at the Clinton School, but the key to a successful job/school balance will be the flexibility related to the part-time job.

-The time demands related to both the classroom work and our field work is significant, but varies from week to week.
-Consequently, many of our students would suggest that having a part-time job which allows flexibility of hours is extremely critical to maintaining both a successful academic record, and a reasonable school/life balance.
+The time demands related to both the classroom work and our fieldwork is significant but varies from week to week.
+Consequently, many of our students would suggest that having a part-time job that allows flexibility of hours is extremely critical to maintaining both a successful academic record and a reasonable school/life balance.

 No, the MPS curriculum track begins only in the fall semester.